Reza Assakereh, Woodworking Teacher

 B.S.
 Economics.
 Universidad Javeriana, Bogotá, Colombia

-During her twenty years working as a biology research assistant, Angela started music ensembles at UCSD, UC Berkeley, UCLA, and the University of Washington.
+Angela Kost started music ensembles at UCSD, UC Berkeley, UCLA, and the University of Washington during her twenty years working as a biology research assistant.
 These groups were comprised of scientists from academic departments and ranged from bluegrass bands to chamber music orchestras.
 She also played in university symphonies at Stanford, UCLA, and UCSD.

 B.A.
 Biology, Stanford University; M.S.
 Ecology, UC Davis; Post-graduate studies in Music, UC San Diego